Chapter 1. Industrial Medical Council Article 2. QME Eligibility

 (2) The provider's method of instruction and testing shall include all of the following:

-(A) lecture, didactic sessions and group discussion including an initial 8 hours of overview of the workers' compensation system and 36 additional hours in medical-legal issues for total minimum class time of 44 hours.
-Up to 4 hours of the instruction covering the regulations affecting QMEs and/or writing ratable reports may be satisfied by distance learning.
+(A) Lecture, didactic sessions and group discussion including an initial 8 hours of overview of the workers' compensation system and 17 additional hours in medical-legal issues for total minimum class time of 25 hours.
+Up to 12 hours of the instruction covering the regulations affecting QMEs and/or writing ratable reports may be satisfied by distance learning.
+At least 13 hours of the training shall consist of in person or on site instruction.
 The initial 8 hours of overview are transferable to any other approved program provider for credit;

 (3) The initial 8 hours of the course material shall cover the following information:

-(A) overview of California Labor Code, DWC (Division of Workers' Compensation of the California Department of Industrial Relations) and Council regulations governing medical-legal reports and evaluations;
+(A) Overview of California Labor Code, DWC (Division of Workers' Compensation of the California Department of Industrial Relations) and the regulations of the Division of Workers' Compensation and of the Workers' Compensation Appeals Board governing QMEs, medical-legal reports and evaluations;

-(5) The provider's course material and tests shall be submitted to the Council for annual review and the Council shall monitor a provider's course as necessary to determine if the provider meets the criteria for recognition.
+(5) The provider's course material and tests shall be submitted to the Administrative Director for annual review and the Administrative Director shall monitor a provider's course as necessary to determine if the provider meets the criteria for recognition.

-(6) The provider's course advertising shall clearly state whether or not the course is recognized to satisfy the requirement for chiropractic California workers' compensation evaluation by the Council.
+(6) The provider's course advertising shall clearly state whether or not the course is recognized to satisfy the requirement for chiropractic California workers' compensation evaluation by the Administrative Director.

-Note: The “Physicians Guide” does not appear as a part of this regulation.
-Copies are available through the Executive Medical Director of the Industrial Medical Council; P. O. Box 8888, San Francisco, CA 94128-8888.
+Note: The “Physicians' Guide” does not appear as a part of this regulation.
+Copies are available through the Medical Director Division of Workers' Compensation, Attention: Medical Unit, P. O. Box 71010, Oakland, CA 94612.

 3. New section refiled 9-16-93 with amendment of subsections (a)(1)-(b) as an emergency; operative 9-16-93 (Register 93, No. 38).
 A Certificate of Compliance must be transmitted to OAL by 1-14-94 or emergency language will be repealed by operation of law on the following day.